 Performing Arts for Children, Young People, and Adults

-Please note that you can submit your application until 23:59 on the closing date, but we recommend that you submit earlier.
-The application form is available at least one month before the deadline.
+You can submit your application until 14:00 on the closing date, but we recommend that you submit earlier.

 The programme has two annual deadlines:

 On the deadline 1 June, you may apply for both project funding, including the project’s international activities, and for operations, including the theatre’s complete international activities.
 Additionally you may apply with stand-alone international activities.

 On the deadline mid January, you may only apply for project funding, including the project’s international activities, and for stand-alone international activities.

 The application guide will be updated one month prior to the application deadline, at the latest.

 You may apply to this fund through our Grant portal using a portal login.

 Who may apply?